jlrrdev/jlrrdev/README.md

 ###

-<p align="center">🎓 Computer Science Student at UNIP - Universidade Paulista<br>👨‍💻 Full-Stack Developer Intern - Compass.UOL<br>📚 Currently studying Web Development</p>
+<p align="center">🎓 Computer Science Student at UNIP - Universidade Paulista<br>📚 Currently studying Web Development</p>

 <p align="center">Currently 21 years old, I have always been passionate about technology.
 I taught myself how to use computers at the age of seven, and by the age of eight, I was already spending my time modifying games.
 At 18, I began my studies in Computer Science, and after spending about three years in the field of data, I decided to transition to Web Development at the age of 21.</p>